 – Secondhand furniture and homewares

-Some people see an old object as it is.
-Others see what it could be.
-I’m one of the second group and ever since my uni days, living away from home on a tight budget, I’ve found op shops and salvage yards a wonderful source of treasure and inspiration.
+Some people see ‘secondhand’ as rubbish.
+Others see it as a useful resource.
+I’m in the second group and ever since my uni days, living away from home on a tiny budget, I’ve loved op shops and salvage yards.

-I hope The Junk Map takes you on some memorable adventures and introduces you to some imaginative Australians.
+I hope The Junk Map takes you on some fun adventures!